 David's wife, Heidi, is an Advanced Practice Reporting Radiographer.
 Together, they set up the Norwich Image Interpretation Course - an online resource for health care professionals to learn and revise skills required for interpretation of Xrays taken for musculoskeletal trauma and disease.
-The course currently has over 20,000 registered users world-wide, and has issued over 68,000 Continuing Professional Development (CPD) certificates.
+The course currently has over 31,000 registered users world-wide, and has issued almost 100,000 Continuing Professional Development (CPD) certificates.
 It was important to David and Heidi that the resource should be available to as many people as possible, and so provide it completely free to all users.

 Medical Web Systems set up and manages the website for the annual Norwich Anaesthesia Update meeting.
 We have done this for the past two years.
 The site provides information about the meeting, online registration, credit card payments and downloadable payment receipts.
 It also facilitates the collection of feedback from delegates and the issuing of CPD certificates.
 Feedback from a recent meeting showed that 100% of users considered the registration and payment process "excellent" (83%) or "good" (17%).